Does not grow well from cuttings. Best propagated by suckers or grafting.Rosa xanthina

 was first introducted to Europe after 1880, botanists declared that it was Rosa xanthina

 as described by Lindley in 1820.
-Botanists have since determined that the two species are either distinct species or different varieties of a single species.
+Botanists have since determined that the two species are distinct species.

 Belongs to the Pimpinellifolia section (styles free, shorter than the stamens, blooms solitary, without bracts).
 Has doubly serrated leaflets that are glandular beneath, like R. primula